-Thank you very much for your interest in this trip.
-If you want to recall them, please use the QR code shown below or use the following link: https://www.itravel.com/select/6182-australia-trip-the-red-center
+Thank you for your interest in this trip.
+If you want to revisit this page, use the QR-code shown or use the following link: http://www.itravel.com/select/6182-australia-trip-the-red-center

-Ayers Rock, known as Uluru by the Aborigenes, is undoubtedly the most famous mountain in Australia.
+Uluru is the most famous mountain in Australia.

 Your accommodation is the Desert Gardens Hotel.

 Stay in a comfortable room and enjoy the views of the impressive Uluru.

 Uluru nestles in the magical and mysterious outback

 Sound of Silence dinner in the middle of the outback